alfaromeo13/Entity-Alignment-between-YAGO-and-SemOpenAlex-Knowledge-Graphs/07_export/README.md

 ## Table catalog

-The 38 CSV files in `07_export/visualizations/tables/` contain the exact values behind the figures and are preferable to extracting numbers from SVGs.
+The 38 CSV files in `07_export/visualizations/tables/` contain the exact values behind the figures and are preferable to extracting numbers from plotted figures.
 `THESIS_TABLES.md` provides a combined human-readable preview.

 **01 — Dataset statistics.** Exact entities, relations, structural triples,